-Covid-19 coronavirus: Victoria records 216 new virus cases
+Covid 19 coronavirus: Victoria records 216 new cases, man in 90s dies

 "It is in every part of Melbourne.
 Some at very low levels but it won't be at low levels for long if people don't follow the rules."

-For all other students school holidays have been extended by a week.
+For all other students, school holidays have been extended by a week.

-Premier Daniel Andrews assured parents and carers that temperature checking will being in place for the children going back to school next week.
+Andrews assured parents and carers that temperature checking would be in place for those children going back to school next week.

-"I want to reassure all parents with students in those year levels and settings there will be temperature checking, there will be all sorts of different processes and protocols, strengthening, building on the great work that our schools did at the back end of the last term," Mr Andrews said.
+"I want to reassure all parents with students in those year levels and settings there will be temperature checking, there will be all sorts of different processes and protocols, strengthening, building on the great work that our schools did at the back end of the last term," Andrews said.

 "I know school communities take this very, very seriously.
 There will be options for more distance, because we have less than a full school.
 We have only a small number in the overall number of students attending each school.